FullStackTypeScriptCourse/course_material/week3_ts/README.md

 - `exclude` the folder(s) you want to prevent from being compiled, for example the node_modules folder.

 ## Class Exercise 2
+1. Rewrite the code from the previous exercise to do the following:
+- Create a class called `Person` with the following properties:
+  - `name` (string)
+  - `age` (number)
+  - `gender` (string)
+- Create a populator function to populate an array of 10 Person objects.
+- Create a function that can map the array of Person object to an html table with headers and 10 rows
+- Attach the table to the root element of the html page.
+- Add a button to the page that when clicked will sort the table by age in ascending order.
+- Change the button so it can toggle the sort order between ascending and descending.

 ## Why typescript?
 - Being coherent in typing and consistent with static types